A Little About Me…

 Author Archives: Dana Dill

-Tomorrow begins 2019, God help us.
+It is 2021!
+God help us.
 If you are like many, you have a list of resolutions to improve yourself in the new year.
-And, like Sam says, that’s a good thing when done with the cross in mind.
-May … Continue reading
+And, like my friend Sam Luce says, that’s a good thing when done with the cross … Continue reading